balderdashy/sails-docs/controllers.md

 ```

 <!--
-Alternively if you add a federated flag ```-f``` to the end of your generate controller command the
+Alternively if you add a federated flag ```-f``` to the end of your generate controller command, the
 controller will be created as a folder with each action being its own file.
 This is useful if
 your actions contain a bunch of logic.
 No more super long controller files!
 The best part about this
-is that, routing to these actions works the exact same way!
+is that routing to these actions works the exact same way.

 ```
 sails generate controller comment create destroy tag -f